By Mark Callaghan - 27 November 2020

 The preventative measures that will be appropriate in response to COVID-19 will vary from office to office and will be informed by the dedicated risk assessment.
 As set out above, the expectation is that employees will be required to remain socially distant at work, to the extent possible.

 The dedicated Government Guidance for Offices and Contact Centres provides a useful list of preventative measures for employees to consider.
 Some examples include: mandating frequent hand-washing, erecting screens or barriers, requiring desks are arranged to allow employees to work back to back, reducing the number of (in person) meetings, one way systems, staggered breaks, reducing occupancy in lifts, discouraging non-essential movement, moving workstations apart, hand sanitiser in meetings, encouraging workers to bring their own food, etc.

-6) *UPDATED* Should employers require staff to wear face masks in workplace?
+6) *UPDATED* Should employers require staff to wear face coverings in the workplace?

 In most offices, face masks and PPE are probably not required, but employers may wish to give staff the option to wear them if they wish.

-The guidance states that it will rarely be appropriate to recommend that employees wear face masks, unless they were already routinely using masks before the pandemic.
-However, the guidance is slightly unclear, and does stress that PPE should be provided if the risk assessment concludes that it is required.
+Outside of this exception, it will rarely be appropriate to require employees to wear face coverings.
+However PPE should be provided if the risk assessment concludes that it is required.
 This emphasises why employers should be guided by the need to comply with their legal duties outlined above at question 1, rather than by the exact content of the guidance.